wp-plugins/easy-testimonials/readme.txt

 Never!
 Easy is in our name!
 If by complicated you mean new and easy to use features, there are definitely some on the horizon!

+= Yikes!
+I'm getting a ton of spam! =

+Never fear, Captcha support is here!
+Go install and activate the plugin Really Simple Captcha.
+Once done, make sure you have the "Enable Captcha on Submission Form" box checked on your settings, and you should be good to go!

 == Screenshots ==

 1. This is the Add New Testimonial Page.